I Love Walking In France

 The highlight of my stay in Cahors was a visit to the Musée de la Résistance.

-Since my visit, the museum (located on Place Bessières, across the road from Place Charles-de-Gaulle) has closed for renovation but is due to reopen in the same location under the newly refurbished cinema complex.
+Since then, the museum (located on Place Bessières, across the road from Place Charles-de-Gaulle) has closed for renovation but is due to reopen in the same location under the newly refurbished cinema complex.
+Until then, the exhibits are displayed in the Provost’s Court at 1 Place Jean-Jacques Chapou.
 Ask at the Tourist Office for opening dates and hours.

 A former wine press, once used to crush grapes on display in Cahors